 Beneficiaries typically do not receive any distributions until after the probate process is complete and any outstanding obligations of the estate are paid off.

 Probate is a legal process where certain assets in the decedent's estate that were owned as an individual are distributed by the court.
 How does the court decide who gets what?
 If there was a will, then assets are typically distributed accordingly.
 If the decedent did not have a will, then the court decides.
+For more on probate, read 4 Reasons to Avoid Probate.

 Does an inheritance go through probate?